 It is a big challenge for brands and many promises to understand the complete user journey and channel mix that users go through but in practice there isn’t a specific answer.
 At agency:2 we believe marketers should continue asking the challenging questions around dark social and source out the best channels to gain high value conversions.

-Some practice tips towards gaining a foothold on Dark Social:
+4 best practice tips towards gaining a foothold on dark social: